 YES!
 All HIT volunteering opportunities are open to everyone.
 We also provide excellent opportunities for those interested in community arts or those with an interest in disability and helping to support participants with additional needs such as Autism, ADHD, and Dyspraxia etc. An interest in supporting young people to reach their creative potential is also an advantage.

-Volunteer Locations: We have opportunities across SW Hertfordshire including: Borehamwood, Watford, Stanmore, Hemel Hempstead, and Rickmansworth.
+Volunteer Locations: We have opportunities across SW Hertfordshire including: Borehamwood, Watford, Hemel Hempstead, Stevenage and Harrow.

 What will I be doing?